NBISweden/data-submission-documentation/ENA/BGE-Tetrastemma-melanocephalum/README.md

 * Received accession number: `ERX12137345`, `ERR12764136`

 ### Submit Hi-C
+* Received the sample label `ERGA FAFA 7377 005` from NGI, and when looking at biosamples, there are 2 samples with this value as specimen id, SAMEA113595478 and SAMEA113595488.
+I looked at the ERGA tracking portal, and saw only one of them, `SAMEA113595488` with well id `FS42595037`, so this one will be used.

 ### Submit RNA-Seq
 * Data transfer to ENA upload area (folder /bge-rnaseq/) was done previously for all RNAseq data (first batch)